cheriell/CrossModalBeat-Symbolic/symbolic_beat_tracker/README.md

     cd ./symbolic_beat_tracker

-## Dataset

-Since the Maz-5 dataset is not publicly available, we provide a trianing pipeline for the [ASAP dataset](https://github.com/fosfrancesco/asap-dataset).
-We use the [v1.2 release](https://github.com/fosfrancesco/asap-dataset/releases) of the ASAP dataset.

-For the dataset split, please refer to `../ASAP_dataset_split.ipynb`

 ## Model training

+The symbolic beat tracking model is modified from the PM2S model, which is based on a CRNN architecture.
+We removed the tempo tracking part, to let the model jointly learn beat and downbeat tracking.

+To train the model, please run:

+    python3 main.py fit --config config.yaml